lbl-srg/obc/specification/source/cxf.rst

 Handling Arrays and Expressions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A CXF translation of a CDL sequence shall optionally include certain configuration options that specify how the translation will handle:
+A CXF translation of a CDL control logic shall optionally include certain configuration options that specify how the translation will handle: